emelinesen/semester-project-1/README.md

 Stylesheet caching/ iPhone bug

-Understanding why my CSS changes weren't showing on iPhone after pushing, and implementing a cache-busting query string (style.css?v=N) on the stylesheet link, updated across all pages each time I made a significant CSS change.
-This was not the problem though, it was how I had styled the images... caused by how align-self: stretch interacts with aspect-ratio.
-I styled the img differently after.
+Understanding why my CSS changes weren't showing on iPhone after pushing, and doing a cache-busting method on the stylesheet link, updated across all pages each time I made a significant CSS change.
+But this didn't change my problem.
+I later deleted aspect-ratio and I styled the img differently which solved the problem.

 CSS Grid & Flexbox layouts